To start Stata, locate Stata icon on your desktop, or go to

 use varlist if exp using filename

 to load only those observations and variables you actually need.
-It does save you a lot of trouble.
+It does save you

 sample #, [count]